mapbox/storytelling/README.md

 2. **Add a Mapbox access token.** A good practice is to [create a separate](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#creating-and-managing-access-tokens) token per map to be able to track traffic to your different maps.

 3. **Choose whether or not to display a marker** at the center of each map location.
-If you are displaying markers, you can set the color using the 'markerColor' property.
+If you are displaying markers, you can set the color using the `markerColor` property.
 The default color is light blue.

 4. **Choose a theme for the story text**.
 There are `light` and `dark` options.